 - Changes in the fit of dentures or bridges

 Please contact our Bayside or Oyster Bay dental office if you notice any of these signs of gum disease.
 We can help reverse the damage done to the teeth and gums and put you back on track to maintaining a healthy smile.

 Your dental health has been proven to have an impact on overall health, which is why our dentists want to help educate patients on their health risks.
 There is a correlation between gum disease and cardiovascular disease, including problems like strokes and diabetes.
 This is because the bacteria that cause gum disease can reach the bloodstream.

 When bacteria enter the bloodstream, it can create clots, blood vessel inflammation, and other heart problems.
 Visiting the dentist regularly and maintaining your oral hygiene at home are important preventative treatments against gum infection.
 Reducing the number of bad bacteria can decrease your risk of developing these issues.

 Request a Dental Consultation

 Prevent gum disease with routine care at Corbin Dental.
-Schedule an appointment in our Bayside office online or call (718) 395-3458.
-Request a consultation in our Oyster Bay office here or contact us at (516) 200-1706.
+Schedule a visit to our Bayside office online or call (718) 395-3458.
+Request a consultation in our Oyster Bay office or contact us at (516) 922-5888.
 Please let us know if you have any questions or concerns.
 We will be glad to help you get the answers you need.